backlineint/real-world/hexo/source/_posts/The-Basics.md

 ---
-title: 1.
+title: 2.
 The Basics
-date: 2017-01-31 12:30:33
+date: 2017-01-19 12:30:33
 tags:
 ---

 Section Outline:
 * ...

-There has been quite a bit of ink and video spilled about component based approahces to theming in Drupal 8 (and you can look back to a number of them in the <a href="/Resources">resources section</a>.)
+Notes:

-I'm not going to introduce or sell you on this style guide aproach, let's just dive in.
+List out all of the tools.
+Discuss how they are assembled.
 Everyone builds a card component for some reason, so let's do that.

 What is the easiest way to spin up an example card?
 Probably still neato refills.